The Spiritual Man

 In

-into the “spirit realm” where, supposedly, physicality, visibility, and time do
+into the “spirit realm,” supposedly, where physicality, visibility, and time do

 not exist.
-It is not just an alternate reality or an altered state of
+It is not simply an altered state of consciousness, but a higher

-consciousness, but a higher realm of which our physical existence is but a pale
+realm of which our physical existence is but a pale imitation.

 [Photo by Dejan Livančić on Unsplash] |